Tuna fishing charters reel in the challenging Blackfin Tuna

 Most charter boat captains prefer trolling for blackfin tuna because these feisty fighters will hit everything from skirted ballyhoo to silver spoons.
 But you will find this species anywhere in the water column, and as a result, can also catch them on butterfly jigs and live bait.
 Even anglers out grouper fishing have been known to hook blackfin tun on flat lines as they bottom fished.

 Fishing with Hawks Cay

 The Hawks Cay Marina has five offshore boats that target blackfin, wahoo, sailfish and other pelagic species.
-The Tailwalker, the Final Final and the War Eagle are full-cabin, air-conditioned sportfishing boats that can accommodate parties of six.
+The Tailwalker and the Final Final are full-cabin, air-conditioned sportfishing boats that can accommodate parties of six.